 where x is the positive numeric value, at which you want to evaluate the function.

 The above chart on the right shows the natural logarithm of the Gamma Function, Γ(n), for values of x between 0 and 10.

 If you want to calculate the value of this function at x = 4.5, the Excel Gammaln.Precise function can be used to do this, as shown below:

 This gives the result 2.453736571.

-Further details and examples of the Excel Gammaln.Precise function are provided on the Microsoft Office website.
+For further details and examples of the Excel Gammaln.Precise function, see the Microsoft Office website.